The Carleman contraction mapping method for quasilinear elliptic equations with over-determined boundary data: Introduction

+As mentioned in the paragraph above, in the theory of PDEs, one might need only one boundary condition to determine the solution to \eqref{main_eqn}.
+However, this might not be true in some specific circumstances.
+For example, the equation $y''(t) + \pi^2y(t) = 0$, $t \in (0, 1)$, with $y(0) = y(1) = 0$ has infinitely many solutions $y(t) = C \sin(\pi t)$, $C \in \R$.
+We cite to \cite{DancerSchmitt:ops1987, DucLocLuc:ejde2013, LocSchmitt:die2009} for more examples in which quasi-linear elliptic PDEs, with one boundary condition, have multiple solutions.
+Therefore, our drawback when requiring over-determined data might be acceptable.
+On the other hand, up to the author's knowledge, a numerical method to solve quasi-linear elliptic PDE with only one boundary condition is not yet developed unless more information about the solutions is known.

+Since \eqref{main_eqn} involves both Dirichlet and Neumann conditions, \eqref{main_eqn} might not have a solution; especially, when the measured data $f$ and $g$ contain significant noise.
+Computing the solution to \eqref{main_eqn} might be impossible.
+In this case, we understand the solution to \eqref{main_eqn} as the limit of a sequence obtained by iteratively solving linear least squares optimization problems.
+Assuming that \eqref{main_eqn} with noiseless data has a unique smooth solution $u^*$ and given noisy data, we will rigorously prove that this sequence approximates $u^*$.
+This result is one of the most critical points of the current paper.

+Our proposed numerical method to solve quasi-linear elliptic equations with Cauchy data in this paper has two crucial features: fast and global.
+By ``fast", we mean that the method converges at the exponential rate with respect to the number of iterations.
+By ``global", we mean that our method does not require a good initial guess of the true solution to the problem under consideration.
+Both features are the crucial strengths of this paper since it is well-known that the widely used optimization-based methods for solving nonlinear equations are local and time-consuming.

+In the statement of Problem \ref{p}, we have imposed a condition about the existence and uniqueness of bounded solutions to \eqref{main_eqn}, with $f$ and $g$ replaced by $f^*$ and $g^*$ respectively.
+This condition can be interpreted as follows.
+Our target is to provide a new tool to solve nonlinear inverse problems using the framework mentioned above.
+In these applications, the solution $u$ represents some physical quantities related to heat distribution or wave propagation; see Section \ref{inverse1} for an example.
+So, when the measured data $f$ and $g$ are perfectly noiseless, \eqref{main_eqn} has a solution that is such a physical quantity.
+So, the existence is clear from the physical point of view.
+The uniqueness is due to the presence of both Dirichlet and Neumann conditions and the unique continuation principle.

-Problem \ref{p} is interesting and challenging partly because our target is to compute $u^*$ when the noisy data $f$ and $g$ are given while the corresponding noiseless ones $f^*$ and $g^*$ are unknown.
-A natural approach to compute solution to \eqref{main_eqn} is to minimize a least squares functional.
+Problem \ref{p} is exciting and challenging partly because our target is to compute $u^*$ when the noisy data $f$ and $g$ are given while the corresponding noiseless ones $f^*$ and $g^*$ are unknown.
+A natural approach to compute the solution to \eqref{main_eqn} is to minimize a least squares functional.
 A typical example of such a functional is